STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Experiments

 \subsection{Ablation Study}

-To investigate the effectiveness of each model component within STG-Mamba, we further design three kinds of model variants, and evaluate their forecasting performance on PeMS04, HZMetro, and KnowAir dataset.
-The detailed description of these model variants are introduced in the following: \begin{enumerate} \item STG-Mamba: The full STG-Mamba model without any modification. \item STG-Mamba w/o KFGN: We replace the proposed Kalman Filtering Graph Neural Networks (KFGN) within STG-Mamba with the standard Graph Convolution Network (GCN). \item STG-Mamba w/o GSS-Layer: The GSS-Layer with proposed Graph Selective State Space Algorithm is replaced by the standard selective state space module as introduced in~\cite{gu2023mamba}. \item Transformer w KFGN: The GS3B block is reformulated as Transformer block (similar to ASTGNN~\cite{{guo2021learning}}), which consists of attention mechanism and the proposed KFGN. \end{enumerate}
+To investigate the effectiveness of each model component within STG-Mamba, we further design five kinds of model variants, and evaluate their forecasting performance on PeMS04/HZMetro/KnowAir dataset: (I) \textbf{STG-Mamba}: The full STG-Mamba model without any modification.
+(II) \textbf{STG-Mamba w/o KF-Upgrading}: We replace the KF-Upgrading module in KFGN with the simple sum average operation to fuse the three temporal branches.
+(III) \textbf{STG-Mamba w/o Dynamic Filter Linear}: We replace the proposed Dynamic Filter Linear in KFGN with the basic static graph convolution.
+(IV) \textbf{STG-Mamba w/o GSSSM}: The Graph State Space Selection Mechansim (GSSSM) is replaced by the basic SSSM~\cite{gu2023mamba}.
+(V) \textbf{STG-Mamba w/o ST-S3M}: The whole ST-S3M module is removed from GS3B Encoder.